Data-Science-for-Linguists-2021/Inaugural-Address-Analysis/final_report.md

 ... ...

 ## 3. Data cleanup
-... and here I am, pointing to a [particular section of my code](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Inaugural-Address-Project/blob/master/process_data.ipynb#Second-section) in my Jupyter Notebook.
-Note that I am linking to the jupyter nbviewer's rendered view.
-(Linking to the GitHub's version will be [like this](process_data.ipynb#Second-section), only that it does not work.
-More info in the [guildelines](https://naraehan.github.io/Data-Science-for-Linguists-2019/project#final).)
+... and here I am, pointing to a [particular section](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2021/Inaugural-Address-Analysis/blob/main/process_data.ipynb#Second-section) in my very long Jupyter Notebook.
+Note that I am linking to the **jupyter nbviewer**'s rendered view.
+(Linking to the GitHub's version would be [like this](process_data.ipynb#Second-section), only that _it does not work_.
+More info in the [guildelines](https://naraehan.github.io/Data-Science-for-Linguists-2021/project#final).)

 ## 4. Analysis
 ...
-Again, make sure to link to [relevant sections of your code](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Inaugural-Address-Project/blob/master/process_data.ipynb#Third-section).
+Again, make sure to link to [relevant sections of your JNB code](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2021/Inaugural-Address-Analysis/blob/main/process_data.ipynb#Third-section).
 Plots can be embedded too, like below.
 Click the `Raw` button above to see my Markdown source code.

 ![png](image_files/output_8_0.png)

 ## 5. Conclusion